If my gift is supporting USF St. Petersburg, why is it going to the USF Foundation?

 Can I decide where my gift will be used?

-If can direct a gift to a specific program or college if you like.
+You can direct a gift to a specific program or college if you like.
 The USF Foundation has a fiduciary responsibility to comply with the restrictions imposed by donors on all operating and endowment funds.

 How does the USF Foundation invest my money?